Sterling on track for weekly gain as Brexit negotiations intensify

 The pound was at 90.41 pence per euro, having slipped around 0.1% on the day by 0755 GMT EURGBP=D3.

-Britain left the EU in January and is currently in a status-quo transition period which ends on Dec.
+Britain left the EU in January.
+A status-quo transition period ends on Dec.
 31.

-The negotiations to agree the former allies' future trading relationship are the primary driver of the pound, with economic data and fiscal policy seeing limited price action.
+The negotiations on the terms of a future trading relationship are the primary driver of the pound, with economic data and fiscal policy seeing limited price action.

-A Brexit trade deal is in both sides' interests but can only happen if the EU respects British sovereignty over fisheries, UK junior finance minister Stephen Barclay said on Friday.
+A Brexit trade deal is in both sides' interests but can happen only if the EU respects British sovereignty over fisheries, British junior finance minister Stephen Barclay said on Friday.
+Fishing rights are a big sticking point.

-Fishing remains a key sticking point in the negotiations, despite the industry making up just 0.1% of UK GDP.

-"I wouldn't be surprised if we do get more wobbles or a little bit more uncertainty in the coming weeks," said Argentex's Goldie.

 ((Elizabeth.Howcroft@thomsonreuters.com; +44 02075427104;))